mp-designer/mp-designer.github.io/src/projects/01-logistics-management-system.md

 ### UI library

-To minimize development costs, the React UI library MUI 4 was used, and ready-made development solutions were reused between teams.
+The React UI library MUI 4 was used to minimise development costs, and ready-made development solutions were reused between teams for the same purpose.

 I designed a UI kit to speed up the design process and maintain the consistency of the project.